puzzle/amm-techlab/content/en/docs/05.0/appmonitoring.md

 Since the Metrics are now collected from both services, let's execute a query and visualise the data.

-for example the total seconds the Garbage Collector ran
+for example, the total seconds the Garbage Collector ran

 ```
 sum(base_gc_time_total_seconds{namespace="<userXY>"})